SupeRuier/awesome-active-learning/subfields/AL_combinations.md

 - Transferable Query Selection for Active Domain Adaptation [2021]:
   Point out that the strategy of previous works are not transferable (they use the criteria from the source domain to guide the target domain selection).
 - Zero-Round Active Learning [2021, Arxiv]: Cold-start.
-- S3VAADA: Submodular Subset Selection for Virtual Adversarial Active Domain Adaptation [2021]
+- S3VAADA: Submodular Subset Selection for Virtual Adversarial Active Domain Adaptation [2021, ICCV]
+- Active Domain Adaptation via Clustering Uncertainty-weighted Embeddings [2021, ICCV]
+- Active Universal Domain Adaptation [2021, ICCV]: There are unknown class in the target domain.

 Transfer learning:
 - Accelerating active learning with transfer learning [2013, ICDM]